-Vending machines are not only for city dwellers, but for people who live in the countryside as well.
-Imagine that you're on your way home from the city after a long day of work and as you get off your train you suddenly remember you are out of rice...
+Vending machines are not only for city dwellers.
+People who live out in the country have them, too.
+Imagine that you're on your way home from the city after a long day of work.
+You're leaving the train station and suddenly remember you are out of rice...
 Don't worry!
 There are rows of vending machines that offer sacks of rice in a wide variety.
 (Keep in mind that rice is a staple on Japanese tables.
 It's as important as bread or milk in America.)